0luwatamilore/Parstagram/README.md

   - [ x ] Profile Tab (to view only the current user's posts, in a grid)
 - [ x ] Show the username and creation time for each post
 - User Profiles:
-  - [ ] Allow the logged in user to add a profile photo
+  - [ x ] Allow the logged in user to add a profile photo
   - [ x ] Display the profile photo with each post
   - [ ] Tapping on a post's username or profile photo goes to that user's profile page
-  - [ ] User Profile shows posts in a grid
+  - [ x ] User Profile shows posts in a grid
 - [ ] After the user submits a new post, show an indeterminate progress bar while the post is being uploaded to Parse
 - [ ] User can comment on a post and see all comments for each post in the post details screen.
 - [ x ] User can like a post and see number of likes for each post in the post details screen.